MonBoza/AnimalShelterApi.Solution/README.md

   }
 }
  9) In order to properly implement JSON Web Tokens for API authorization, replace [YOUR-SECRET-HERE] with your own personalized requirement string.
- The Secret is a string used to encode JWTs, Depending on the type of algorithm being used the string will beed to be 16 characters long.
+ The Secret is a string used to encode JWTs,  Depending on what type of algorithm being used, the Secret string will need to be a certain length.
+In this case, it needs to be at least 32 characters long.

 ### To set upDatabase

   1) Navigate to AnimalShelterApi.Solution/AnimalShelterApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/AnimalShelterApi.Solution/AnimalShelterApi`).
   2) Run the command `dotnet ef database update` to generate the database through Entity Framework Core.
   3) (Optional) To update the database with any changes to the code, run the command `dotnet ef migrations add <MigrationsName>` which will use Entity Framework Core's code-first principle to generate a database update.
 After, run the previous command `dotnet ef database update` to update the database.

 #### Launch the API

   1) Navigate to AnimalShelterApi.Solution/AnimalShelterApi directory using the MacOS Terminal or Windows Powershell (e.g. `cd Desktop/AnimalShelterApi.Solution/AnimalShelterApi`).
   2) Run the command `dotnet run` to have access to the API in Postman or browser.